syncfusion-content/wpf-docs/wpf/GridControl/Real-Time-Applications.md

-> Note:  If you have selected a current cell within a specified range, and when you move the current cell selection out of this range, the range will be cleared.
+N>  If you have selected a current cell within a specified range, and when you move the current cell selection out of this range, the range will be cleared.